Takubi22/computational-physics-2/README.md

 # Computational Physics II

-## Yachay Tech University - 2025
+## Yachay Tech University - 2026

 ## About this repository:
-This is a collection of lecture notes and programming exercises carried out as part of the Computational Physics 2 course at Yachay Tech University from February to June 2025.
+This is a collection of lecture notes and programming exercises carried out as part of the Computational Physics 2 course at Yachay Tech University.

 ## Lecturer:
 Wladimir E. Banda Barragán